antixenoinitiative/axiwiki/weapons.md

 ## Modified Guardian Shard Cannon

 These shard cannons come in medium and small variants.
 They have long range engineering and a higher armor penetration.
 They are a great alternative to gauss, offering a lot of the benefits of shard cannons but with lesser downsides.
 Due to their comparatively low distributor draw, they are the only Guardian weapon which ships can make use of 6 mounted at once.
+Class 2 are recommended.

 **Recommendation:** Very good AX weapon (Very high DPS)